StairwayB/pundit_roles/README.md

 permitted[:associations][:update]
 ```

-If the user does not fall into any roles permitted by a query, it will raise `Pundit::NotAuthorizedError`
+If the user does not fall into any roles permitted by a query, the `authorize` method will raise `Pundit::NotAuthorizedError`

-#### Defining roles
+### Defining roles

 Roles are defined with the `role` method.
-It receives the name of the role as it's first argument, and
+It receives the name of the role as it's first argument and the
-options as it's second.
-Required option is the `authorize_with` attribute, in which you pass the method
+options for the role as it's second.
+The required option is the `authorize_with` attribute, which is the method
-which validates the role.
-Method must be passed as a symbol without the question mark, and declared
+that validates the role.
+The validation method must be passed as a symbol without the question mark, and declared
 as a method with a question mark.

 Currently there are no more options, but some, like database permissions, are planned for future updates.